pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

     *rheoValue* is the current ratio value (between 0 and 1) of the instrument brightness rheostat to which the device is bound.

-    *ambiantBrightness* is the value (between 0 and 1) that the callback should return for the screen to be at a usable brightness based on ambiant light (if your device has a photo cell and automatically adjusts its brightness, you can return this and your screen will be at the optimal brightness to be readable, but not blind the pilot).
+    *ambientBrightness* is the value (between 0 and 1) that the callback should return for the screen to be at a usable brightness based on ambient light (if your device has a photo cell and automatically adjusts its brightness, you can return this and your screen will be at the optimal brightness to be readable, but not blind the pilot).